brianheiss/i7arttheft/project copy.md

 Instead of opening safe:
 	If the safe is locked:
-		say "There is a 6-character passcode needed to open this safe.";
+		say "There is a 6-character passcode needed to open this safe.
+All the letters are capital";
 		now the command prompt is "Enter passcode: ";
 	otherwise:
 		continue the action.

 After reading a command when the command prompt is "Enter passcode: ":
-	if the player's command matches "gatsby":
+	if the player's command matches "GATSBY":
 		say "The safe creaks open.";
 		Now the safe is unlocked;
 		now the command prompt is ">";
 	otherwise:
 		say "The safe does not budge.";
 		now the command prompt is ">".